dineshkummarc/cozy/_attachments/tests/README.md

 ### Acceptance tests ###

 Acceptance (functional) tests use QUnit, the jQuery testing framework.
+They need to be ran from the browser.

 A test consists of a call to the tests.add() method defined in jquery.test_utils.js which is given a JSON object consisting of 3 members: